-From the postage stamp to the jet engine, and the cheeseburger to the microchip, radical inventions by brilliant minds have changed the way we live our lives and shaped our futures.
-In recognition of these people you can now celebrate Entrepreneurship Day which, since its inauguration in 2010, is an annual event that honours those men and women who have very often created an empire from absolutely nothing, most of them making themselves rather wealthy in the process as well.
+From the postage stamp to the jet engine, and the cheeseburger to the microchip, radical inventions by brilliant minds have changed the way we live our lives and shape our futures.
+In recognition of these people, you can now celebrate Entrepreneurship Day which, since its inauguration in 2010, is an annual event that honors those men and women who have very often created an empire from absolutely nothing, most of them making themselves rather wealthy in the process as well.

-The History of Entrepreneurs’ Day
+History of Entrepreneurs’ Day

-The holiday falls on the last day of Global Entrepreneurship week, during Entrepreneurship Month and is meant to be a way of showing gratitude and respect to the people who achieved success, sometimes against all odds, and were able to help a lot of people by creating jobs for them in the process.
+The holiday falls on the last day of Global Entrepreneurship Week, during Entrepreneurship Month and is meant to be a way of showing gratitude and respect to the people who achieved success, sometimes against all odds, and were able to help a lot of people by creating jobs for them in the process.